mkcms/emacs-binary-utils/README.md

   Prompt for a symbol and a binary filename, and display information about that symbol.

+## `bdx.el` - Frontend for bdx ##

+[bdx][bdx] is an indexer for ELF files.

+The `bdx.el` package provides an Emacs frontend for the command line tool, and allows quickly finding and disassembling symbols even in huge repositories.

+This package interactively displays a list of matched symbols as the user types.

+The commands defined in it are:

+- `bdx-disassemble`

+  Read a bdx query from the user with `ivy`, and use `binfile` (or a custom function) to disassemble the selected symbol.

+- `bdx-show-graph-xdg-open`

+  Read two queries from user, START and GOAL, and use `bdx` to generate an image of a graph that connects symbols matching START and GOAL, then display that image.

+It also provides these API functions:

+- `bdx-query`

+  Read a bdx query from the user, interactively displaying results, and return symbol data.

+- `bdx-generate-graph`

+  Generate graph from two queries, and write it (in DOT format) to the current buffer.

+- `bdx-generate-graph-image`

+  Generate a graph image from two queries, and return it's path.

 ## `objdump.el` - A library for working with `objdump` utility ##